Language Curriculums for Speech Therapy

 Asking and Answering Questions Curriculum:

-- Has trouble answering basic wh- questions like “who, what, where,” etc.
+- Have trouble answering basic wh- questions like “who, what, where,” etc.

-- Has trouble asking questions in a way that makes sense
+- Have trouble asking questions in a way that makes sense

-- Struggles to answer questions about something they just heard, such as a story being told or information provided
+- Struggle to answer questions about something they just heard, such as a story being told or information provided

 This Curriculum is broken down into three levels: